BlrChessClub/BCC-website/events/2025/06-14-chess-camp.md

 `Bangalore Chess Club presents` a **2-Day Summer Chess Camp**, in collaboration with `ChessBase India` – your perfect opportunity to learn, solve, play, and grow your chess skills, no matter where you’re starting from!

-- Proudly supported by our sponsor `Circle Chess`, this camp is designed to bring the joy of chess to everyone – whether you're picking up your first pawn or looking to sharpen your strategies.
+- Proudly supported by our sponsor `CircleChess` and venue partner `Garuda Mall`.
+This camp is designed to bring the joy of chess to everyone – whether you’re picking up your first pawn or looking to sharpen your strategies.

 - With expert volunteers to guide you, printed worksheets in hand, and challenges tailored for beginners and intermediates alike, this camp is all about learning chess the fun way!